 When making this transition, from clothed to unclothed, this robe gives me the power to control when a pose begins.
 However, during this time, it is easy to feel more vulnerable than when I am posing.
 The robe is an easy garment to remove, without feeling as though I am stripping for an audience.
 It is part of my uniform, and so it signals to the artists that I am the model for their session.

 However, I behave differently when I am dressed in this way, no longer the talkative women who arrived at the door, and not yet the nude model posing confidently for a room of strangers.
-I am a naked body wrapped in a thin patterned fabric as if caught by the postman knocking at the door, needing a signature for a delivery, before I’ve got dressed for the day.
+I am a naked body wrapped in a thin patterned fabric as if caught by the postman knocking at the door, before I’ve got dressed for the day.

 When I remove my robe and strike a pose, I will become still and quiet.
 My personality is paused and my body becomes the focus of the artists’ attention.
 I prefer not to speak or be spoken to when I am modelling, as this allows me to focus on maintaining my pose.
 This silence gives me a kind of strength.
 I am not a passive statue; I have a physical presence.